Paul Colin (artist): Le Tumulte noir

 The protagonist in Le Tumulte noir is Josephine Baker.
 In 1925, 19-year-old Josephine Baker made her debut on stage at the Théâtre des Champs-Élysées in Paris, causing a sensation.

 After the horrors of World War I, a fascination with Africa and a frenzy of American jazz swept through Paris, and "Black juggling" was very popular.
 Using this enthusiasm, the young Baker was invited from New York to star in La Revue nègre.
-Her debut was a huge success and was soon invited by Folies Bergère, where her signature performance was a dance in which she wore only a banana band.
+Her debut was a huge success and was soon invited by Folies Bergère, where her signature performance was a dance in which she wore only a skirt made from artificial bananas.
 The other prints in the series show a variety of performers from the Satire, including a double sheet effect depicting an orchestra performing against an Art Deco cityscape and Parisians dancing the Charleston in ecstasy.

 Le Tumulte noir was painted on stone and then hand colored using a popular and time-consuming technique known at the time as pochoir.
 This process involved applying individual stencils and special bristle pom-poms for each color.
 Le Tumulte noir is a remarkable achievement in Art Deco and graphic design, a style that takes its name from the 1925 Exposition of Decorative Arts in Paris.
 The collection also features elements influenced by artists such as the Cubist painter Fernand Léger and the Mexican-born artist Miguel Covarrubias.

-Le Tumulte noir celebrates the spirit of unfettered expression that Josephine Baker displayed throughout her extraordinary career.
-Showcasing Paul Colin's tribute to the great African-American artists that brought the Jazz Age to Paris, it celebrates not only Josephine Baker, but also the love of Charleston and jazz in France, and the huge impact these artists had on French popular culture in the 1920s.
+Le Tumulte noir celebrates the spirit of unfettered expression that Josephine Baker displayed throughout her career.
+Showcasing Paul Colin's tribute to the great African-American artists that brought the Jazz Age to Paris, it celebrates not only Josephine Baker, but also the love of Charleston and jazz in France, and the impact these artists had on French popular culture in the 1920s.